probprog/anglican-infcomp/README.md

-# Clojure library for compiled inference in Anglican
+# Clojure library for Compiled Inference in Anglican

 See [the main repo](https://github.com/tuananhle7/torch-csis) for detailed instructions.